 Loci with minor contributor alleles present and where the analyst is confident that all DNA types are detected will be used for comparison to possible minor contributors.
+Analysts should be able to articulate their reasoning for the use of loci for comparison to potential minor contributors.
+Peak heights, number of detected peaks, minimum nuber of potential DNA contributors may all play a role in an analysts decision use a locus for comparison purposes.
 Loci with DNA types below the stochastic threshold will not be used for comparison purposes to possible minor contributors due to concern that one or more minor contributors may have DNA types that were not detected.
 If fewer than four loci are useful for comparison to possible minor contributors, the profile will be considered uninterpretable with respect to minor contributors.

-2.7.2.3 Mixtures with no major contributors and no assumption of the number of contributors.
+2.8.2.3 Mixtures with no major contributors and no assumption of the number of contributors.
 Samples with no DNA types designated as minor contributor alleles (see section 2.5) are not resolvable into major or minor contributors.
 Mixtures, such as those of more than four contributors, may have DNA types designated as minor contributor alleles, but ambiguity may still exist as to whether one or more contributors is donating more DNA than others in the mixture.
 Such samples will be evaluated for possible DNA contributors.